serizba/cppflow/README.md

 ## How To Run It

 Since it uses TensorFlow C API you just have to [download it](https://www.tensorflow.org/install/lang_c).

+You can either install the library system wide by following the tutorial on the Tensorflow page or you can place the contents of the archive in a folder called `libtensorflow` in the root directory of the repo.

-After it, you can run the examples:
+Afterwards, you can run the examples:

 ```sh
 git clone git@github.com:serizba/cppflow.git